 Our host had warned us that on sunny days the Golden Eagles don’t come to the hide until the last thing in the day as they are busy nest-building in the excellent conditions!
 While that’s tolerable as the best light is in the afternoon, it was a long wait, & we were getting worried!
 The smaller birds were looking great in the light, & we were able to get some variation from the previous days in falling snow.

 However, right on cue, the Golden Eagles returned for the last half an hour of beautiful light, allowing everyone to take some striking portraits in the warm glow.
 Soon, we were filling the memory cards with beautiful images of the Golden Eagles!
 It was fantastic!

 Each night we enjoyed hearty meals in the warm house talking about the day’s photography, but soon it was time to return home.
 With an afternoon flight, we were lucky to sneak in one extra session in a different hide for some more small bird action though!
 A nice finish to a lovely stay; the Golden Eagles were fantastic but who can forget the equally lovely supporting cast.
 My favourite was the slightly chunky northern bullfinches!

-is offered on a full board, non-shared room basis
+is offered on a , room basis, & costs

 are available on the dedicated event page